OmiyaGames/omiya-games-embed-webgl-template/README.md

 ![Project Settings context menu](/Documentation~/settings1.png)

-In the Project Settings window, click on "Player Settings" on the left sidebar.
-Select the WebGL tab (if it's not there, you'll need to install WebGL build files on Unity Hub).
-Finally, under the group, "Resolution and Presentation", select `Embed WebGL Template`:
+1. In the Project Settings window, click on "Player" on the left sidebar.
+2. Select the WebGL tab (if it's not there, you'll need to install WebGL build files on Unity Hub).
+3. Finally, under the group, "Resolution and Presentation", select `Embed WebGL Template`:

 ![Final Player Settings Configuration](/Documentation~/settings2.png)